Do you ever feel intimidated by writing advice, and pushed in a direction you don’t really want to go? Time to rebel.

 And in fact, I quite like some adverbs.

 Surely the answer is that we’re prone to using too many adverbs.
-We cram them in there hoping to enhance the meaning, and end up obscuring it instead.
+We cram them in there hoping to enhance and enrich the meaning, and end up obscuring and weakening it instead.
 There’s no doubt that having an adverb (or two or three) in every sentence gets clumsy and amateurish.

 I know I use too many adverbs (although hopefully not in every sentence!), and in fact use too many words altogether.
 I know this because my lovely beta readers bring it to my attention.
 (If you’re not sure what a beta reader is, check out What is a beta reader and why do I need one?
 It’s got links to all my beta reader articles.)